Our vision is a higher

 education system and labour market where outcomes are

 Why our work is necessary

+Social inequality is harmful for society, individual health and well being, and economic and creative productivity.
 The link between background and educational and employment outcomes is more profound in the United Kingdom than in many other developed countries.
-It divides our society and hinders our creative and economic productivity.

 This link affects individual lives, from university places all the way into the careers people have – and how far they progress in those careers.